Role

 Perceived poor value

-New users felt they couldn’t complete enough Challenges by the end of the month to justify the purchase.
+New users couldn’t complete enough gameplay within the subscription cycle to justify the purchase.

 Confusing UI and progression

-Users didn’t clearly understand what rewards they could earn or how progression worked.
+Users couldn't understand what rewards they would earn or how progression worked.

-We needed a solution that would capture early revenue and simplify the Garden Pass experience.
+We needed a solution that provides better value and simplifies the Garden Pass experience.

-The confusing layout may be causing low conversion rate.
+The confusing layout was causing low conversion rate.

 EXPLORATION

-I first focused on pricing and progression solutions that could make the purchase feel worthwhile without undercutting revenue or disrupting the in-game economy.
-I explored three main solutions, but each came with problematic trade-offs.
+I first explored solutions that focused on pricing and progression, which could make the purchase feel more worth it without revenue loss or disrupting the in-game economy.
+I explored three solutions, but each came with problematic trade-offs.

 Better perceived value